 |Other Low-Code Development (LCD) Technologies*||59.6||73.4||87.3|

-The future of web development looks to be low code and no code development.
-With Gartner suggesting that “by 2024, low-code application development will be responsible for more than 65% of application development activity”.
+The future of web development looks to be low-code and no-code development and Gartner suggests that “by 2024, low-code application development will be responsible for more than 65% of application development activity”.

 Software applications are being created to serve those without a technical coding background, such as citizen developers/integrators.
 According to TechRepublic, “nearly 60% of all custom apps are now built outside the IT department.
 Of those, 30% are built by employees with either limited or no technical development skills”.
-This is to help organisations reduce backlog, decrease costs, improve agility, and create low code automations.
+This is to help organisations reduce backlog, decrease costs, improve agility, and create low-code automation.

-Types of low code platforms have been categorised by Forrester into five main categories, or a low code working model.
+The different types have been categorised by Forrester into five main categories, or a low-code working model.

-OutSystems, recognised by Gartner as a leading low code platform, has also determined three different industry types of low code applications.
+OutSystems, recognised by Gartner as a leading low-code platform, has also determined three different industry types of applications.
 Niche tools, ecosystem tools, and purpose-built application platforms.

 According to OutSystems, niche tools have been classed to focus on a specific application challenge.
-For instance, a streamlined process to capture and store data, or easier ways to build a mobile front-end.
+For instance, a streamlined process to capture and store data, or more accessible ways to build a mobile front-end.
 They tend to exclusively satisfy a single business need.
-They include business process management (BPM), and no code technology.
+They include business process management (BPM), and no-code technology.

 As well as that, Outsystems class ecosystem tools as typically consisting of large software application vendors.
 They are providing a path for creating greater value in their cloud ecosystems.
 Again creating solutions for specific business needs.

 Finally, purpose-built application platforms.
-OutSystems describe them as built to address custom application development using low code.
-They are not strictly pure low code, but include a low code framework and tools for multi experience development.
+OutSystems describe them as built to address custom application development using low-code.
+They are not strictly pure low-code but include a similar framework and tools for multi-experience development.

 Low Code Use Cases

-The impact of low code is demonstrated in the fact that you no longer need to be a web or app developer to build a website, app or user interface.
-There is no longer a technical barrier as low code applications have provided code solutions.
-In the form of low code tools to help create rich customer experiences.
-Tools such as drag and drop interfaces.
+The impact of low-code is demonstrated in the fact that you no longer need to be a web or app developer to build a website, app or user interface.
+There is no longer a technical barrier as these applications have provided code solutions to create rich customer experiences.
+These include tools such as drag-and-drop interfaces.
 These allow citizen developers to build sites customisable for multiple devices from a single platform.

-Low code application examples include Wix, Squarespace, WordPress and Weebly.
-All of which have low code tools capable of building a highly customisable website or user interface.
+Low-code application examples include Wix, Squarespace, WordPress and Weebly.
+All of which have drag-and-drop tools capable of building a highly customisable website or user interface.

-Cyclr is a good example of a low code integration platform.
-As an embedded iPaaS it allows users to build automated workflows to share data from one or several SaaS applications with low code tools.
-Creating a connected SaaS ecosystem.
+Cyclr is a good example of a low-code integration platform.
+As an embedded iPaaS it allows users to build automated workflows to share data from one or several SaaS applications with drag-and-drop tools.
+This then creates a connected SaaS ecosystem.